 The last thing you want to do is to sell your PC, only to need it at a later time.

-It is difficult to predict when you might run into issues with your main computer, in which case a backup PC could prove to be incredibly convenient during the downtime.
+It’s difficult to predict when you might run into issues with your primary computer; a backup PC could prove to be incredibly convenient during this downtime.

-Also, if one component of your main computer proves to be faulty, you can always have spare parts to exchange; given that compatibility is a nonissue.
+Also, if one component of your main computer decides to conk out, you’ll have spare parts on hand to either replace or even troubleshoot issues (assuming compatibility is a nonissue).

-Speaking of gamers, streamers will also find a second computer to be of use, as it can relieve some of the stress associated with streaming from the primary PC.
-It also guarantees that if your main computer freezes, the stream will not drop.
+Speaking of games, streamers will also find a second computer an invaluable addition to their setup because it can take over some of the processing needed for streaming from the primary PC.
+It also guarantees that even if your main computer freezes, your stream won’t drop.

 Pricing Your PC Correctly

-If the above cases are hardly of any concern to you, then selling the unused PC, or its parts will surely be of interest.
+If the above cases don’t really apply to you, then selling an unused PC, or its parts could be worth the time you spend.

 Selling PC-Parts Individually vs Selling the PC as a Whole

-Depending on the hardware, there will be cases where one method proves to be of more value than the other.
-This is yet another reason why the PC must be properly evaluated prior to its listing.
+Depending on the hardware, there will be cases where one method proves to offer better value than the other.
+This is yet another reason why you must correctly evaluate your PC before listing it for sale.

-Some buyers might value a complete and working PC out of the box, others will want only certain components and won’t pay extra for parts they won’t use or need.
+Some buyers might value a complete and working PC out of the box, while others might only want certain components and won’t pay extra for parts they won’t use or need.